locchuong/Portfolio-V2/README.md

 # Portfolio Site V2
 Built using TailwindCSS for the first time, dabbled in writing a Canvas animation as well!

-Libraries / Frameworks used: Typescript, React.js, TailwindCSS, CSS, HTML
+Libraries / Frameworks used: Typescript, React.js, TailwindCSS, CSS, HTML, Firebase (Hosting)

 Live version [here](https://locchuong.dev)